vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 > this is outside the scope of this blog.

-When calling a jit function, JAX will check for an existing cached compiled function with the same PyTree structure, leaf shapes, and static argument values.
+When calling a jit function, JAX will check for an existing cached compiled function with the **same PyTree structure, leaf shapes, and static argument values**.
 If all this matches, the compiled function will be reused.
-Like keeping the array shapes the same in order to use cached functions as much as possible, you should aim to keep the PyTree structure the same.
+Like keeping the argument shapes the same as much as possible in order to use cached functions, you should aim to keep the PyTree structure the same.

 Let's have a concrete example, implementing the forward pass of a simple multi-layer perceptron.
 First, we will build a list of dictionaries.
 Each